 Velcro – The Game Changer

-Velcro was first introduced to the general public in 1941 and the company quickly took flight.
-In 2020, it is used as a fastener across a plethora of items including shoes, bandages, wall hangings, apparel, and more.
-Its role relevant to badges – morale patches in particular – is just as, if not more, significant.
-Before the invention, soldiers would have to stitch the patches on or use rather dangerous methods involving pins.
-It is no secret that neither option was ideal, stitching was time-consuming and required the person to create holes in their clothing or gear.
-Similarly, pins were a safety hazard unworthy of yielding appropriate sticking results.
-With a Velcro backing, however, patches could be attached and removed at ease.
+Before the invention, soldiers would have to stitch the patches on their uniforms or use rather unsafe methods involving pins.
+It is no secret that neither option was ideal, stitching was time-consuming, permanent, hard to remove and replace and created holes in their clothing or gear.
+Similarly, pins were a safety hazard unworthy of achieving appropriate results.
+With a Velcro backing, however, patches could be attached and removed as many times quickly and easily.

 Morale Patches in The Modern Age